SAP-samples/cap-cds-hands-on/exercises/08/README.md

 - the anonymous inline structure is indeed an `aspect` as we can see from the `targetAspect` of the `items` property for the `workshop.Orders` definition
-- a new entity `workshop.Orders.items` has been generated automatically
+- a new entity `workshop.Orders.items` has been generated automatically, with the name being constructed from the namespace and the source entity and element
 - the link between the parent (see the `on` condition) and the child (the generated entity) is via an element called `up_`.
 This generated element is part of how this composition-based relationship is "managed" for us, in a